-Air transport and HSR generalized costs are quite close, but we are using averages and the money cost by air is, in the case of some airlines, substantially lower than the average value behind Figure 6.3.
+Air transport and HSR generalized costs are quite close, but we are using averages and the money cost by air is, in the case of some airlines, substantially lower than the average value behind Figure 10.
 The point is that the airlines still keep half of the air/rail market and this means that there are 50% of the passengers with lower generalized costs by air.
-From the information shown in Figure 6.3, the key importance of the monetary component of the generalized cost and, in particular, the pricing policy of the government with respect to the recovery of infrastructure costs (see Section 8), seem evident.
+From the information shown in Figure 10, the key importance of the monetary component of the generalized cost and, in particular, the pricing policy of the government with respect to the recovery of infrastructure costs (see Section 8), seem evident.
 The importance of the efficiency in airport management affecting delays and safety measures are also evident according to the proximity of the generalized costs.

-The shorter O-D Madrid-Zaragoza shows that air transport has the lower in-vehicle time though the advantage of HSR is clear when door-to-door travel time is the benchmark (Figure 6.4).
-Nevertheless, looking at Figure 6.5, total time cost is quite close in the case of car trips.
+The shorter O-D Madrid-Zaragoza shows that air transport has the lower invehicle time though the advantage of HSR is clear when door-to-door travel time is the benchmark (Figure 11).
+Nevertheless, looking at Figure 12, total time cost is quite close in the case of car trips.
 The reason is that although in-vehicle time is shorter by HSR, a car passenger-trip shifting to HSR has to add access-egress and waiting time, with higher value than in-vehicle time.
-The advantage of HSR with respect to air is maintained when we add the money costs as portrayed in Figure 6.6, and though the advantage of HSR rail remains unchallenged the pricing policy of the public sector with respect to the final modal split seems critical.
+The advantage of HSR with respect to air is maintained when we add the money costs as portrayed in Figure 13, and though the advantage of HSR rail remains unchallenged the pricing policy of the public sector with respect to the final modal split seems critical.
 For cars the situation is quite different.
-Figure 6.6 shows a small advantage of cars over HSR and a remarkable equality in all the transport modes but air.
+Figure 13 shows a small advantage of cars over HSR and a remarkable equality in all the transport modes but air.

-Figure 6.5 Time-saving benefits per passenger-trip (Madrid-Zaragoza)
+Figure 11.
+Door-to-door trip time (Madrid-Zaragoza)

-Figure 6.6 Generalized cost per passenger-trip (Madrid-Zaragoza)
+Figure 13.
+Generalized cost per passenger-trip (Madrid-Zaragoza)

-The observation of Figures 6.1 to 6.6 points out the source of the social benefits from time savings.
-An inspection of Table 6.1 shows that total time savings represent 39% of the total benefits of HSR investment, basically from previous rail users.
+The observation of Figures 8 to 13 points out the source of the social benefits from time savings.
+An inspection of Table 4 shows that total time savings represent 39% of the total benefits of HSR investment, basically from previous rail users.
 The time benefits from air, car and bus are quite small.
 The condition required for social profitability consisting of many passengers shifting to HSR and willing to pay a high amount for the change, is not fulfilled in this corridor and this is a heavy burden for the social profitability of the project given the magnitude of the investment costs.
 More than 70% of the time-saving benefits come from for already existing rail users.